chakrisatish84/CSSwithJavaScript/card-game/card-game-typescript/readme.md

  # Got this error while compiling, uncaught referenceerror exports is not defined
  # to fix this, commented this line.
  // "module": "commonjs",

+ # got an error tsc is not recognzed command.
+npx tsc -w